-Listen to the full episode and read the transcript below.
+Listen to the full episode and scroll down to learn more and read the transcript.

 This episode is part of a special series examining the goals, actions and impacts of President Donald Trump and former Vice President Joe Biden’s health policies.
 See all of our reporting for that series here.